cjbearman/xbee-wifi-spi-arduino/README.md

 Limitations
 ===========
-This library is written for the Arduino Uno / Mega and similar devices.
-It is NOT written for the new Arduino DUE and it is currently unknown whether or not it is compatible.
-There are some differences in SPI bus operation on the DUE that may need to be accounted for.
-I have a DUE on order and will test with it when it arrives!
-Since the DUE is more capable, additional operational modes and capabilities may be possible.
+This library is not currently supported for the Arduino Due.
+It was written for Arduino Uno / Mega and similar devices based on the ATMEGA chipset, not the ARM chipset used by the DUE.
+The SPI implementation on the Due is different and this library will not compile for Due.
+I have a Due on order and i'll see if I can incorporate Due support in the upcoming weeks.

 I have outstanding questions on whether it is possible for a packet to be dispatched (Xbee -> Arduino) on the SPI bus during the transmission of a packet (Arduino -> Xbee).
 It appears that this does not occur.
 I have not found an instance of the ATTN line being asserted, or the reception of a 0x7E (start byte) from the Xbee during transmission of a packet.
 A good test for this is sending a transmission from the xbee to it's own IP.
 This behaves mostly as expected- although there appears to be an Xbee bug on receipt - the received packet comes back over SPI but the IP address is all zeros and the data is corrupt.
 I will send an email to Digi about this minor problem, as well as questions over the details of the SPI bus implementation.